PacktPublishing/Node-Cookbook-3rd-Ed/2-Coordinating-IO/content.md

 array composed of objects as returned from `toMeta` - containing `file`, `dir`, `info`, and `isDir` properties.

-The `forEach` method is called on this array of meta data, and it's passed the `output` function.
-This means that each piece of meta data is processed by the `output` function.
+The `forEach` method is called on this array of metadata, and it's passed the `output` function.
+This means that each piece of metadata is processed by the `output` function.

 In similar form to the `toMeta` function, the `output` function likewise